Zoroastrianism: Yazata

 The Yazata (Avestan: 𐬫𐬀𐬰𐬀𐬙𐬀) are divine beings worshiped by song and sacrifice in Zoroastrianism, in accordance with the Avesta.
-The word 'Yazata' is derived from 'Yazdan', the Old Persian word for 'god', and literally means "divinity worthy of worship or veneration".
-As a concept, it also contains a wide range of other meanings; though generally signifying (or used as an epithet of) a divinity.
+The word yazata is derived from 'Yazdan', the Old Persian word for 'god', and literally means "divinity worthy of worship or veneration".
+As a concept, it also contains a wide range of other meanings, though generally signifying (or used as an epithet of) a divinity.

-The origins of Yazata are varied, with many also being featured as gods in Hinduism, or other Iranian religions.
-In modern Zoroastrianism, the Yazata are considered holy emanations of the creator, always devoted to him and obey the will of Ahura Mazda.
+The origins of Yazata are varied, with many also featured as gods in Hinduism and other Iranian religions.
+In modern Zoroastrianism, the Yazata are considered holy emanations of the creator, always devoted to him and obeying the will of Ahura Mazda.
 While subject to repression by the Islamic Caliphate, the Yazata were often framed as "angels" to counter accusation of polytheism (shirk).
 According to the Avesta The Yazata assist Ahura Mazda in his battle against the evil spirit, and are hypostases of moral or physical aspects of creation.
 The yazatas collectively are "the good powers under Ahura Mazda", who is "the greatest of the yazatas".